 No matter how many workout clothes you pack for a trip, it can be difficult to keep up with your health goals while on the go and away from your gym or studio of choice.
 "Staying motivated to perform your workouts comes from within," says Jacqueline Kasen, Body Architect and certified personal trainer at Anatomy Fitness.
 Her advice for following through with workout plans while traveling?
 Start early.
 "Set a time early in the morning, before everyone is awake," she says.
 "By getting it in early, you will start off the day feeling accomplished."
 Plus, you'll be less distracted by other people and plans first thing in the morning.

 Wake up early and start your day with a few zero-equipment exercises.
 That way, even if you're staying in an Airbnb or a hotel without a gym, you can still get in a full workout using just your body and the gym clothes you squeezed into your luggage.
 Ahead, Kasen breaks down six travel workouts you can do anywhere, anytime.
-Think squats, planks, lunges, and other moves that utilize your own body weight to create resistance and help you build muscles and burn calories.
-Find space in your hotel room or head to a park outside and try out these personal trainer–approved travel workouts.
+Think squats, planks, lunges, and other moves that utilize your own bodyweight to create resistance and help you build muscles and burn calories.
+Find space in your hotel room or head to a park outside and try out this personal trainer–approved travel workout.

 Kneeling to Squat Position